-Appendix 2: Institutional degree classification by demographic profile
+Appendix 2: Institutional degree classification by demographic profile 2021

-- 1. For 2020 the proportion of first class-degrees awarded has risen in 2020, the number of upper second-class degrees reduced as did the proportion of lower second-class degrees. - 2.
-Home and EU students (87% of our students) achieved higher overall outcomes than our international students (13% of our students). - 3.
+- 1. For 2021 the proportion of first class-degrees awarded rose.
+The number of upper second-class degrees rose, whilst the proportion of lower second-class degrees fell. - 2.
+Home and EU students (89% of our final year undergraduate) achieved higher overall outcomes than our international students (11% of our students). - 3.
 Throughout this period, white students have continued to achieve a higher proportion of first class or upper second degrees than students identifying as black and minority ethnic (BAME). - 4.
-For UK domiciled students, there has been a rise in the proportion of 1sts, and a decrease in 2:1s, for non-UK domiciled students the proportion of 1sts and 2:1s have risen over the period.
-The proportion of 1sts for non-UK domiciled students has risen slightly since 2016/17. - 5.
+For UK domiciled students, there has been a slight reduction in the proportion of 1sts, and a very small increase in the percentage of 2:1s, for non-UK domiciled students the proportion of 1sts and 2:1s have risen over the period. - 5.
 The data shows that for both UK and non-UK domiciled students, women have better good degree outcomes than men. - 6.
 1st/2:1 outcomes for students with a disability exceed those with no known disability in every year.